 Janine L. Migden-Ostrander advises regulators and advocates on energy efficiency, renewable energy, demand response, distributed generation, and integrated resource planning.
-Recent projects include working closely with the Arkansas Public Service Commission on energy efficiency as part of the Clean Energy Ministerial for the U.S. Department of Energy (DOE), facilitating the Mid-Atlantic Distributed Resources Initiative (MADRI), and providing workshops on energy efficiency policies as part of the SEE Action initiative for DOE.
-Her projects are predominantly in the U.S., but also overseas.
+Recent projects include working closely with the Energy Commission of Puerto Rico in establishing orders and regulations on subjects such as integrated resource planning and microgrids.
+Ms. Migden-Ostrander also facilitates the Mid-Atlantic Distributed Resources Initiative (MADRI).
+She has worked with numerous commissions in facilitating meetings, providing workshops, and writing reports on issues related to power sector transformation, including grid modernization.
+Her projects are predominantly in the United States, but some are overseas.

-Ms. Migden-Ostrander has worked in public utility law for approximately 35 years, most recently as the Ohio Consumers’ Counsel, where she oversaw the state agency that represents the interests of Ohio’s 4.5 million residential households with their investor-owned electric, natural gas, telephone, and water companies.
+Ms. Migden-Ostrander has worked in public utility law for approximately 35 years, most recently as the Ohio consumers’ counsel.
+In that role she oversaw the state agency that represents the interests of Ohio’s 4.5 million residential households with their investor-owned electric, natural gas, telephone, and water companies.

-In her role as consumers’ counsel, Ms. Migden-Ostrander championed a variety of energy and telecommunications policies from integrated portfolio management, alternative sources of energy, energy efficiency programs, and innovative rate designs in the energy industry, to the delivery of broadband services in the telecommunications industry.
+As consumers’ counsel, Ms. Migden-Ostrander championed a variety of energy and telecommunications policies, from integrated portfolio management, alternative sources of energy, energy efficiency programs, and innovative rate designs in the energy industry to the delivery of broadband services in the telecommunications industry.
 Ms. Migden-Ostrander also made it an agency priority to find solutions for the growing number of customers who struggle with affordability of utility services.